Terms and Definitions: S

 by stating outright that one thing is another thing.
 This figure

-of speech is of great antiquity.
-It is common in both prose
+of speech is of great antiquity, common in both prose

 and verse works.